UCSBCarpentry/2022-03-03-rstudio-reproducibility/index.md

 {% endif %}

 {% if site.pilot %}
-<h3>Registration for this workshop opens on <strong>February 10, 2022, 8:00 am</strong>.
-Please check back here, closer to the start of registration, for more workshop details.</h3>

 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}